United Kingdom Oxford

 Experience hosting international researchers, career development & training programmes, outreach activities

 We have a long track record of successful hosting of international clinicians and researchers.
-On this basis, we have been awarded x 4 short term ERS fellowships and x 2 Long term fellowships, in addition to a RESPIRE2 fellowship.
-The RESPIRE2 fellow has gone on to an industry / academic post (Astra Zeneca, and Associate Professor UCL).
+On this basis, we have been awarded four short term ERS fellowships and two Long term fellowships, in addition to a RESPIRE2 fellowship.
+The RESPIRE2 fellow has gone on to an industry/academic post (Astra Zeneca, and Associate Professor UCL).
 We have hosted visiting physicians to learn specific pleural techniques from 12 countries, many of whom have gone on to successfully set up pleural services in their home countries.

 HR Excellence in Research – EU award